RachWalm/dog-api/TESTING.md

 As a user I get an error if I put in an invalid user profile ID

-As a user I can edit a user profile
+As a user I can edit a user profile that I own

+As a user I can't edit a profile I don't own, but can view it

 ### Superuser